 2) Under the current CMBA proposal the biggest issue for any AIAS student that graduated after 2007 is that they will be ineligible for CMBA registration because they will not have completed five years of clinical practice.
 Now if the CMBA had proposed this back in 2005/2006 perhaps students and colleges/universities could have put contingencies into place to fast track students advanced diplomas to meet the deadline of 31st December 2007.
 However CMBA have only just released this proposal thereby alienating hundreds and hundreds of students that completed an accredited advanced diploma course.
-If you must go ahead with this unfair and unnecessary proposal you should give adequate notification of at least 1 year!
+As far as I am concerned the cut-off date for completion of advanced diploma courses should be 30th June, 2012, which of course is the day before national registration starts.
+And to be honest, even that's a little unfair because the CMBA proposal is only just coming out now.

 In addition, Australian-trained practitioners applying for registration under the national scheme should not be put to a higher grandparenting standard than applied under the Victorian scheme.
 The list submitted by the AACMA of Australian Chinese medicine programs deemed adequate for grandparenting purposes should be included on the CMBA list of courses deemed adequate for grandparenting purposes.